s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 discuss serialization system itself separately), respectively.

-Note that as we will later use the `State` type as the `conf` parameter in the `ArrowParallel` instance, we use the type synonym `type Conf = State` in the following code Chapters.
+Note that as we will later use the `State` type as the `conf` parameter in the `ArrowParallel` instance, we use the type synonym `type Conf = State` in the following code chapters.
 Furthermore, an initial config can be created with the function `initialConf :: Int -> LocalNode -> IO Conf` where the resulting config contains a `serializeBufferSize` as specified by the first parameter and the `LocalNode` specified by the second parameter.
-Additionally, the list of workers `workers :: MVar [NodeId]` is initialized with an empty list, `shutdown :: MVar Bool` is set to `False` and `started :: MVar ()` is created as an empty `MVar` so that it can be populated with the signalling `()` when the startup is finished.
+Additionally, the list of workers, `workers :: MVar [NodeId]`, is initialized with an empty list, `shutdown :: MVar Bool` is set to `False` and `started :: MVar ()` is created as an empty `MVar` so that it can be populated with the signalling `()` when the startup is finished.
 The complete code for `initialConf` is the following: